brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Another side-benefit of August on the LT is that you start directly in the midst of the NOBO and SOBO AT bubbles.
 This provides access to trail expertise and camaraderie during the early days of your LT hike.
-I met some very nice AT hikers and they taught me a lot.
+I met some very nice AT hikers and they taught me a lot (esp: Yellow Shoes, Knots, Swede, Tee Time, 62, Chef, Early Bird, Tagless).

 By the time you pass Maine Junction north of Killington and the AT folks take a right towards New Hampshire you will be well trained.
 The LT crowd is much thinner, but I